JaydenMajor/Stick-With-Me-Menu/stick-with-me-menu/readme.txt

 License URI: http://www.gnu.org/licenses/gpl.html
 Tags: Menu editor, menu, moves adding menu, wordpress admin,  Jayden Major & Jason Ovalle, Jayden Major, Jason Ovalle == Description ==
 This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.
+Stick with me menu is open source and available on github https://github.com/JaydenMajor/Stick-With-Me-Menu

 == Installation ==
 = Install From WordPress Repository =